bigcommerce/dev-docs/docs/msf/msf-api-guide.md

 ```

 <Callout type="info">
-#### Note
   Currently, a tree may only be assigned to a maximum of one channel.
 BigCommerce's roadmap includes relaxing this restriction in the future so that several channels can share a common tree.
 </Callout>

 If your application interacts with shoppers, you may be able to use the [GraphQL Storefront API](/api-docs/storefront/graphql/graphql-storefront-api-overview) to get the active category tree for shopper's channel in real time.